County Offaly: Waterway

 The Grand Canal connecting Dublin to the river Shannon was constructed through the towns of Edenderry and Tullamore and joins the Shannon at Shannon Harbour.
 Traditionally this was an important route for transport, communication and trade between Dublin, Limerick and the midlands of Ireland.
 The route fell into decline as road transport became more popular.
 Much of the route is now used for boating and leisure activities.

 Media

 Radio

 Midlands 103 (originally Midlands Radio 3) which broadcasts to Laois, Offaly, and Westmeath is based in Tullamore and has studios across the Midlands.

 RTÉ's medium-wave transmitter broadcasting RTÉ Radio 1 was also located in Tullamore but transmission stopped in 2008.

 Print

 A number of local newspapers are published in Offaly.
 The Offaly Independent and Tullamore Tribune are based in Tullamore.
 The Midland Tribune, based in Birr, covers local news in the west and south of the county as well as parts of northern Tipperary including the towns of Birr, Roscrea and Nenagh and surrounding areas.
-The Offaly Express was a former newspaper based in Tullamore.
-It closed down in July 2012 after 29 years in operation.
+The Offaly Express was a former newspaper based in Tullamore, which closed down in July 2012.
 It is now an online news platform for the county.